 And you’ll have to do this until you get down, depending on your gender:

 That said, achieving well-developed abs and an impressive looking midsection goes beyond this.
 Now, it's true that your diet will be mainly responsible for revealing your abs in the first place.
 But here's the crucial part.
 Your training will then be responsible for how developed and how well your abs and overall midsection look once they’re finally revealed.

-Meaning that adding direct abs and core work into your routine is definitely needed if you’d like to improve their development.
+Either way.
+Adding direct abs and core work into your routine is definitely needed if you’d like to improve your six-pack development.

 First off, there’s the rectus abdominis.

 Which is the muscle group most associated with the coveted “six pack”.
 Now the rectus abdominis can be further divided into two regions:

 And research has shown that each of these two regions can be selectively activated given that they’re innervated by different nerves.
 Which as you’ll see, will be accounted for when we get to our workout.

 Next, there are the obliques.
 These run down the sides of the abs.
 In addition to adding definition to your mid-section, obliques can also help visually taper and narrow your waistline.